EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 Two primary coordinate systems are used, global and local, plus a third, temporary system:

+## Global
 Global is the entire ring in 3-dimensions cartesian coordinates where the origin is the center of the ring and the z-direction indicates 'up' and 'down', from the perspective of a person standing in the ring, and is parallel to the y-direction in the local coordinate system.

+## Local
 Local is a 2-dimensional x,y cartesian coordinate where the origin is the beam centroid (assume point of view of the muons), the positive x-direction points towards the center of the ring and the y-direction is parallel to the z-direction in the global system.
 Local is used in determining particle initial conditions, i.e. the conditions describing the muon at decay

+## Other
 In addition, a different type of local coordinate system is used when determining if a particle is inside matter.
 In some cases, a useful local coordinate system is used for the comparison, which is some x,y cartesian system used only for that particular matter, such as the high-voltage standoff.

 ######################################
 # Muons